chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 ## The first sign of hope

-A bit over a week ago (Friday 1/18), I was at work in the city and got a call on my cell from a number I didn't recognize.
+Baxter has been lost for almost a month, but a bit over a week ago (Friday 1/18), I was at work in the city and got a call on my cell from a number I didn't recognize.
 The area code was Bend Oregon so I answered hoping it was someone calling about Baxter... and it was.

 </div>